awsdocs/amazon-lumberyard-user-guide/doc_source/cinematics-using-record-mode.md

 # Using Record Mode<a name="cinematics-using-record-mode"></a>

-The **Track View** editor's **Play** toolbar has the **Start Animation Recording** icon to enter record mode\.
+The **Track View**'s **Play** toolbar has the **Start Animation Recording** icon to enter record mode\.
 In record mode, you can manipulate component entities for a sequence directly in the viewport\.
 Animation keys are automatically placed on the appropriate node tracks in the timeline based on the current location of the timeline playhead\.

 **To use record mode**

-1. In the **Track View** editor, select or create the sequence that you want\.
+1. In the **Track View**, select or create the sequence that you want\.

 1. In the **Play** toolbar, click the **Start Animation Recording** icon\.